zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

 ```
 $ helm install mysql mysql/
-# wait for the pod to come up
+# wait for the pod to be ready
 $ helm install amf oai-amf/
-# wait for the pod to come up
+# wait for the pod to be ready
 $ helm install nrf oai-nrf/
-# wait for the pod to come up
+# wait for the pod to be ready
 $ helm install smf oai-smf/
-# wait for the pod to come up
+# wait for the pod to be ready
 $ helm install upf oai-spgwu-tiny/
-# wait for the pod to come up
+# wait for the pod to be ready
 $ helm list
 NAME  NAMESPACE       REVISION  UPDATED                                   STATUS    CHART                 APP VERSION
 mysql oai-5g-develop  1         2021-07-29 14:20:34.010881045 +0200 CEST  deployed  mysql-1.6.9           5.7.30